 There are many different affiliate marketplaces out there like Commission Junction, Shareasale, and Rakuten.
 These marketplaces bring together advertisers with affiliate programs and publishers like you, who are looking for products to promote.

 To join these platforms, you’ll need to meet certain criteria first and often must apply to specific affiliate programs before you can start promoting products.
 Sometimes, an advertiser may not approve your application if you don’t have enough content, the things you’re sharing aren’t relevant, or you’re just not fully established yet on your chosen platform.
 You may want to wait to apply to these programs until you’ve been up and running for a while and can demonstrate you’ve built a spam-free, quality resource from which advertisers will benefit.

-A more beginner-friendly option to earn money as an affiliate marketer, without maintaining a blog or website, is through Amazon.
-And, as previously mentioned, the Amazon Associates program works well with many non-blogging platforms.
+A more beginner-friendly option to earn money as an affiliate marketer without maintaining a blog or website is through Amazon.
+With the Amazon Influencer Program, you get a personalized storefront and it works with many non-blogging platforms.
 Plus, their tools make it easy to integrate your unique affiliate links into the content you share, whether you’re making a YouTube video or posting a social media update.

-The application process is quick and easy and, unlike the other affiliate sites, you don’t have to apply to any third-party offers.
-Once you’re accepted as an Amazon Associate, you can start promoting the millions of products sold on the world’s largest online store which includes everything from eBooks and electronics to home appliances, pet supplies, and everything in between.
+The application process is quick and easy (they do check your follower count and engagement rates), and, unlike the other affiliate sites, you don’t have to apply to any third-party offers.
+Once you’re accepted as an Amazon Influencer, you can start promoting the millions of products sold on the world’s largest online store, which includes everything from ebooks and electronics to home appliances, pet supplies, and everything in between.